pawel2105/ruby-poetry/README.md

 - Changed headlines.uniq! to headlines.uniq in get_headlines.rb
 - Headlines.txt is emptied every time it fetches a batch of headlines
 - Added ruby_rhymes gem
+- Added the whenever gem to run the Ruby files in a cron job
 - Added twitter gem